Getting an Interview

 - The process took forever and hindered my opportunity to apply for other jobs in the Company

-I applied through a recruiter and the process took 1 week – interviewed at Visa Inc. in July 2010.
+I applied through a recruiter.
+The process took a week – interviewed at Visa Inc. (Foster City, CA) in July 2010.

 Recruiter forwarded my resume to internal recruiter to schedule onsite interview with the team within the next few days.
 Met with internal recruiter first and she asked some questions related to my current employer that are not directly related to my experience or the job (e.g., how is XX at your current company vs. what is your strategy to track/analyze XX?).
 Felt like she's trying to get an insider view of certain sensitive info since my current employer has a strong brand in the marketplace.